watson-developer-cloud/swift-sdk/README.md

 #### Custom Capture Sessions

 Advanced users who want to create and manage their own `AVCaptureSession` can construct an `AVCaptureAudioDataOutput` to stream audio to the Speech to Text service.
-This is particularly useful for users that would like to visualize an audio wave form, save the audio to disk, or otherwise access the microphone audio data while simultaneously streaming to the Speech to Text service.
+This is particularly useful for users who would like to visualize an audio waveform, save audio to disk, or otherwise access the microphone audio data while simultaneously streaming to the Speech to Text service.

-The following example demonstrates how to create an `AVCaptureSession` with an `AVCaptureAudioDataOutput` that streams audio to the Speech to Text service.
+The following example demonstrates how to use an `AVCaptureSession` to stream audio to the Speech to Text service.

 ```swift
 let stt = SpeechToText(username: "your-username-here", password: "your-password-here")